TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 - Dynamic thresholds based on growth stage history
 - Optional OpenAI or offline models for nutrient planning
 - Async API helpers for non-blocking AI analysis
+- Configurable exponential backoff with retry for AI API calls
 - Irrigation and fertigation switches with approval queues
 - Configurable irrigation zones with shared solenoids
 - Watering interval defaults to drought tolerance when stage data is missing